SysReIC/pizzaiolo/README.md

 - csv/ :
   - `pizzaiolo_dataset.csv` : details for all the samples in the dataset
-  - NB: the 'type' column contains the type of pizza that the Pizzaiolo was asked to generate : it does result from an ontological inference.
+  - NB: the 'type' column contains the type of pizza that the Pizzaiolo was asked to generate : it does not result from an ontological inference.

 - images/ :
   - pizza images (224*224) : 1 file / sample -> `img_XXXXX.png` <br>